buckbaskin/formak/docs/thinking-with-bazel.md

 ## C++

-Audience: Authors, maintainers, editors of BUILD files
+*Audience*: Authors, maintainers, editors of BUILD files

 - build environment
-    - ???
+    - environment seems to be used to refer to the Bash-like environment in which things are run (e.g [setting environment variables like `TEST_SIZE`](https://docs.bazel.build/versions/5.4.1/be/common-definitions.html#common-attributes-tests))
+    - But also there are many possible `environment`s that can be specified (e.g. [to ensure compatibility](https://docs.bazel.build/versions/5.4.1/be/common-definitions.html#common-attributes))
 - tools
 	- A subset of targets/special case of targets
+    - Accepts a path XOR a tool (label?)
+[Source](https://cs.opensource.google/bazel/bazel/+/release-6.3.0:tools/cpp/cc_toolchain_config_lib.bzl;l=439-443)
 - Build rules
 	- `cc_library`
         - named collection of C++ sources built into a library for consumption by other rules (other libraries, binaries, tests, etc.)